Logging system in Magento 2

 }

-As result, we have got a custom.log file in the var/log directory.
-It will contain the following strings:
+Ta-da!
+You’ve got a custom.log file in the var/log directory, which will contain the following strings:

 [2016-03-12 20:02:08] main.DEBUG: Veronica Costello has been logged in. {"email":"roni_cost@example.com","is_exception":false} []

-It is normal that the log files usually contain much information related to the website’s functioning.
+It is normal that the log files usually contain much information related to the website functions.
 But it takes much space on a hard disk and, also, the logs reviewing process becomes difficult because of their large size.
-Meanwhile, it can be easily fixed by cleaning the var/log directory in the following way:
+This issue might be easily fixed by cleaning the var/log directory in the following way:

 rm -rf var/log/*

-As you can see, Magento 2 still supports the logging system and it makes our work with it easier and helps monitor website’s functioning.
+As you can see, Magento 2 still supports the logging system, which makes developer work easier and helps monitor website’s functioning.